Strained yogurt: The Middle East and the Mediterranean

-Labaneh bil zayit, "labaneh in oil", consists of small balls of dry labneh kept under oil, where it can be preserved for over a year.
-As it ages it turns more sour.

 In Egypt, it is eaten with savory accompaniments such as olives and oil, and also with a sweetener such as honey, as a snack or breakfast food.
 Areesh cheese (or arish, جبنة قريش) is a type of cheese that originated in Egypt.
-Shanklish, a fermented cheese, is made from areesh cheese.
 Arish cheese is made from yogurt heated slowly until it curdles and separates, then placed in cheesecloth to drain.
 It is similar in taste to ricotta.

 The protein content of Areesh cheese is 17.6%.
+Shanklish, a fermented cheese, is made from areesh cheese.

 As in Greece, strained yogurt is widely used in Cypriot cuisine both as an ingredient in recipes as well as on its own or as a supplement to a dish.
 In Cyprus, strained yogurt is usually made from sheep's milk.

 Strained yogurt in Iran is called mâst chekide and is usually used for making dips, or served as a side dish.

 In Northern Iran, mâst chekide is a variety of kefir with a distinct sour taste.
 It is usually mixed with fresh herbs in a pesto-like purée called delal.

 Yogurt is a side dish to many Iranian meals.
-Strained yogurt is used as dips and various appetizers with multitudes of ingredients: cucumbers, onions, shallots, fresh herbs (dill, spearmint, parsley, cilantro), spinach, walnuts, zereshk, garlic, etc. The most popular appetizers are spinach or eggplant borani, ‘'Mâst-o-Khiâr'’ with cucumber, spring onions and herbs, or ‘'Mâst-Musir'’ with wild shallots.
+Strained yogurt is used as dips and various appetizers with multitudes of ingredients: cucumbers, onions, shallots, fresh herbs (dill, spearmint, parsley, cilantro), spinach, walnuts, zereshk, garlic, etc. The most popular appetizers are spinach or eggplant borani, Mâst-o-Khiâr with cucumber, spring onions and herbs, or Mâst-Musir with wild shallots.

 Strained yogurt in Balochistan is called sheelanch and is used for making dips served with dates, or served as a side dish.

 In Turkey, strained yogurt is known as süzme yoğurt ("strained yogurt") or kese yoğurdu ("bag yogurt").
 Water is sometimes added to it in the preparation of cacık, when this is not eaten as a meze but consumed as a beverage.
 Strained yogurt is used in Turkish mezzes and dips such as haydari.

 In Turkish markets, labne is also a popular dairy product but it is different from strained yogurt; it is yogurt-based creamy cheese without salt, and is used like mascarpone.

 In Armenia, strained yogurt is called kamats matzoon.
 Traditionally, it was produced for long-term preservation by draining matzoon in cloth sacks.